yceman/ai-feeling/README.md

 # ai-feeling:
-Analisys of the ai feelings with Language Studio.
+Analisys of the ai feelings.